madslug17/AgeofAshes/Session_Notes.md

 ### Breachill Townhall

 We go in to talk to Greta and Trini about the Elfgate in the citadel.
 There is no damning evidence on Voz, but Hal informs them of Renali and how denizens of the Mwangi expanse traveled through the portal.
-Hal talks of the Barghest, the ancient Iudara, and how we cannot enter most of them.
+Hal talks of the Barghest, the ancient Aiudara, and how we cannot enter most of them.
 Gus produces the deed to the citadel and asks for legal advice regarding it.
 Greta informs us that it is ours to keep.
 Hal asks for help funding the renovations of the citadel, Greta says they will help with tax funds best they can, but they cannot fully renovate the citadel.

 Greta INFORMS US THAT Voz has made a statement regarding her sentencing.
 Calmont acted alone with information stoledn from her.
 She has investigated Hellknight Hill for many months on her own dime, only to have it undone by a disgruntled employee and some vigilantes.
 She is throwing herself on thegoodwill of the people.
 Calmont has stated she orchestrated eveything.
 Mo' brings up that she was funded by the Scarlet Triad and was to use money to start a necromance school on the citadel.
 Mo' hands over Voz's Journal to Greta to help with the trial.
 Gus asks for more money, and Greta says she and her scribe will work out an amount for the citadel.